Naomh Ólaf CLG

 Naomh Olaf is a Gaelic Athletic Association club which was founded in 1981 to provide facilities for encouraging the sporting abilities of the people of the developing parish of Balally in south County Dublin, Ireland.
 A club house was built and players were recruited from around the area, most of them coming from the local schools of St Olaf's, Gaelscoil Thaobh na Coille, St Benildus College, and St Tiernan's.
 In recent years more and more players are coming from the Leopardstown and Stepaside areas.

 Location

-The club is located on the Sandyford Industrial Estate in Dublin and recruits players from all around the Sandyford and Balally area, including Wedgewood and The Gallops all the way up to Stepaside.
+The club is located on the Sandyford Industrial Estate in Dublin and recruits players from all around the Sandyford and Balally area.
 In 1999 Dundrum-Churchtown joined forces with Naomh Olaf to serves both Dundrum and Churchtown areas.
 The club now has 9 schools in their area stretching from Churchtown right up to Stepaside.